-Posterior Reversible Encephalopathy Syndrome (PRES; formerly termed Reversible Posterior Leukoencephalopathy Syndrome (RPLS)) has occurred in patients receiving bortezomib.
+Posterior Reversible Encephalopathy Syndrome (PRES; formerly termed Reversible

+Posterior Leukoencephalopathy Syndrome (RPLS)) has occurred in patients receiving bortezomib.
 PRES is a rare, reversible, neurological disorder which can present with seizure, hypertension, headache, lethargy, confusion, blindness, and other visual and neurological disturbances.
 Brain imaging, preferably MRI (Magnetic Resonance Imaging), is used to confirm the diagnosis.
-In patients developing PRES, discontinue Bortezomib for Injection.
-The safety of reinitiating Bortezomib for Injection therapy in patients previously experiencing PRES is not known.
+In patients developing PRES, discontinue bortezomib.
+The safety of reinitiating bortezomib therapy in patients previously experiencing PRES is not known.